LinuxKing-gituser/PavlovaOS/README.md

 Pluhhhh
 Sincerely, from the land of devlust!

-we all love harp seals
+we all love harp seals (AGREED. -XD)